EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ## Dataset

-The dataset we will use for all these experiments is [Netflix Reviews \[DAILY UPDATED\]](https://www.kaggle.com/datasets/ashishkumarak/netflix-reviews-playstore-daily-updated/data) from [Kaggle](https://www.kaggle.com/).
+The dataset we will use is [`netflix_reviews.csv`](DATASETS/netflix_reviews.ipynb) from [Kaggle](https://www.kaggle.com/datasets/ashishkumarak/netflix-reviews-playstore-daily-updated/data).
+It contains reviews for the Netflix App in the Google Play Store.

 The dataset consists of 8 columns: